 Services revenue includes revenue from customer support and other professional services.
-Customer support includes software updates on a when-andif-available basis, telephone support, integrated web-based support and bug fixes or patches.
+Customer support includes software updates on a when-and-if-available basis, telephone support, integrated web-based support and bug fixes or patches.
 Customer support revenue is recognized ratably over the term of the customer support agreement, which is typically one year.
 To determine the price for the customer support element when sold separately, we primarily use historical renewal rates.
-Historical renewal rates are supported by a rolling 12-month VSOE analysis in which we segregate our customer support renewal contracts into different classes based on specific criteria including, but not limited to, dollar amount of software purchased, level of customer support being provided and distribution channel.
-The purpose of such an analysis is to determine if the customer support element that is deferred at the time of a software sale is consistent with how it is sold on a stand-alone renewal basis.
+Historical renewal rates are supported by a rolling 12-month VSOE analysis in which we segregate our customer support renewal contracts into different classes based on specific criteria including, but not limited to, dollar amount of software purchased, level of customer support element that is deferred at the time of a software sale is consistent with how it is sold on a stand-alone renewal basis.

 Our other professional services include consulting, assessment and design services, installation services and training.
 Other professional services provided by us are not mandatory and can also be performed by the customer or a third-party.
 In addition to a signed purchase order, our consulting, assessment and design services and installation services are, in some cases, evidenced by a Statement of Work, which defines the specific scope of the services to be performed when sold and performed on a stand-alone basis or included in multiple-element sales arrangements.
-Revenues from consulting, assessment and design services and installation services are based upon a daily, weekly or monthly rate and are recognized when the services are completed.
+Revenues from consulting, assessment and design services are based upon a daily, weekly or monthly rate and are recognized when the services are completed.
 Training includes courses taught by our instructors or third-party contractors either at one of our facilities or at the customer's site.
 Training fees are recognized after the training course has been provided.
 Based on our analysis of such other professional services transactions sold on a stand-alone basis, we have concluded we have established VSOE for such other professional services when sold in connection with a multiple-element sales arrangement.